Transition Your Fall Decor into Winter with These 14 Easy Ideas

 Candles exude warmth, especially in a group.
-Give your fireplace a healthy glow with a creative candle arrangement.
-Pinecone and evergreen tree candles placed on silver stands give off a cheery light against a backdrop of evergreens.
-Frosted evergreens on the mantel laced with icicles contrast the warm display.
-Light the candles for a warm glow during a gathering or leave them unlit for a casual setting.
+Give your fireplace, mantel or entryway console a healthy glow with a creative candle arrangement.
+Moody gray and metallic candles placed on silver stands give off a cheery light against a backdrop of sparkling silver tinsel.
+Frosted bottle brush trees contrast the warm light.

 Warm Red Accents